 Outside areas and boundaries Visually inspected.
-The garden grounds are arranged on all sides and laid to grass with gravel chipped areas and a tarmacadam driveway and parking area.
-Boundaries are formed in post and wire fencing and hedges.
+The garden grounds are arranged on all sides and laid to grass with a gravel chipped parking area.
+Boundaries are formed in post and wire fencing.
 Ceilings Visually inspected from floor level.
 Ceilings are lined in plasterboard.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
 Internal walls are lined in plasterboard.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Flooring throughout is if suspended timber design.
+Flooring throughout is of suspended timber design.
 I did not gain access into any sub-floor areas.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-There is a composite sink unit together with a range of floor and wall mounted storage units within the kitchen.
-Skirtings and architraves are formed in timber with a varnished finish and internal doors are of timber and glazed design.
+There is a stainless steel sink unit together with a range of floor and wall mounted storage units within the kitchen.
+Skirtings and architraves are formed in timber with a painted finish and internal doors are of flush faced timber design.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-The original fireplace currently has an electric inset fitted.
+There is an LPG gas fired boiler within the living room.

-Internal decorations Visually inspected.
+Internal Learneston Wiscoully in an extent Internal decorations Visually inspected.
 Painted and papered finishes.
 Cellars None.
+Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply with the consumer unit located within the utility room and the meter housed externally.

-Gas No supply.
+Mains supply with the consumer unit and meter located within the rear entrance vestibule.
+Gas Accessible parts of the system were visually inspected without removing fittings.
+No tests whatsoever were carried out to the system or appliances.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.
+An LPG supply for the central heating system with the tank located to the left hand side of the property.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Water is from a mains supply.
-The bathroom is fitted with a W.C., wash hand basin and bath.
-The shower room is equipped with W.C., wash hand basin and separate shower cubicle with mixer fitting.
-Useding and het water Accessible parts of the system were visually increated apart Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+The shower room is fitted with a W.C., wash hand basin and shower cubicle with instant electric shower fitting.
+The cloak room is fitted with a W.C. and wash hand basin.
+Bedrooms are equipped with wash hand basins.
+Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Heating is from a system of electric storage/panel heaters distributed throughout the property.

-There is an insulated hot water tank with immersion heaters within a kitchen cupboard.
-This provides domestic hot water.
+Heating and hot water is from an LPG gas fired 'Baxi Bermuda GF2 Super' fire/boiler located within the living room.
+This serves steel panelled radiators distributed throughout the property.
+There is an insulated hot water tank with immersion heater within the roof void.